Jaycelab/Jaycelab/README.md

 </a>
 </p>
 <p><strong>Next.js, Tailwind CSS, TypeScript, Framer Motion</strong></p><br>
-<p>A single page application portfolio created with Next.js and TypeScript.
+<p> <i>A single page application portfolio created with Next.js and TypeScript.
 Styled with Tailwind CSS and Framer motion for animations.
-Still a work in progress.</p>
+Still a work in progress. </i></p>

 <br>
 <hr>